sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/DefaultContextInteractions.md

 The scope restricts the receiver according to this identifier.

-For an abstract point of view, the previous emiting call may be explained with "the event is emited to the receiver".
+For an abstract point of view, the previous emitting call may be explained with "the event is emitted to the receiver".
 Sometimes, the developer would like to write a code that corresponds to the sentence "the receiver will receive the event".
 In order to enable this approach to the developer, the SARL API provides the function: